 Admission to Southwestern is based on a number of factors which may be predictive of an applicant's success in the study of law.

 Applicants are required to have completed an undergraduate degree from an accredited institution prior to enrollment at Southwestern.
-Undergraduate grade point averages (UGPA) and Law School Admissions Test (LSAT) scores are considered, and each applicant's file is reviewed for an assessment of academic work, motivation, recommendations and diversity.
+Undergraduate grade point averages (UGPA) and Law School Admissions Test (LSAT) scores are considered, and each applicant's file is reviewed for quality of academic work, motivation, recommendations, and diversity.

-For information about admission to our LL.M. programs, visit our LL.M. page.
+Click here for information about admission to our LL.M. programs.